higginsc-git/Design-Envelopes-for-Uniform-Loads/README.md

 ## Technical Details

-- At each 2 ft point, a complete unit-load influence line is computed using 1000 increments across the bridge
+- At each 2 ft point, a complete unit-load influence line is computed using 1000 increments across the span
 - The influence line is integrated using the trapezoidal rule with zero-crossing detection to separate positive and negative areas
 - For a typical 80 ft bridge, this involves approximately 40 separate influence line analyses
 - Analysis points near span boundaries use a small offset (0.0001 ft) to avoid numerical singularities